 I can barely remember what her Ibycus looked like, but I do remember the tech support.
 The Ibycus was the pet project of David Packard (yes, that Packard) a classicist who put his family’s tech resources in service of classical research and teaching.
-It was hardly a mass production kind of machine, and so Packard personally provided the tech support to classics profs who ran into trouble.
+It was hardly a mass production kind of machine, and so Packard personally provided the tech support to classics profs who ran into trouble, it is always important to keep in mind that small business IT Support Hertfordshire is a must in these cases.
 Even as a teen I knew enough to be stunned by the fact that my mom’s SOS calls rang through to the guy whose name was on our printer.

 In all my years of computer-buying, I’ve never had a machine where tech support was provided by the guy who designed and built it.
 Nonetheless, I’ve had plenty of great experiences…and plenty of terrible ones.
 For a long time I set the bar at: gets to my call within 20 minutes of placing me on hold, and doesn’t talk down to me (too much) because I’m a girl.
 (These days, Shaw Cable gets my highest marks in this regard, because their tech guys not only answer the phone, but are perfectly willing to help me get access to the IEEE port in the back of my cable box.)
 Most recently, I’ve evaluated tech support in terms of the speed and calibre of Twitter replies: if I bitch @aboutyou, I want to hear from you.